-16. The UKIPO encourages other ISAs to participate in future rounds of the pilot, as it will allow them to play a leading role in helping shape any future feedback service the International Bureau might develop.
+17. The UKIPO encourages other ISAs to participate in future rounds of the pilot, as it will provide valuable information to the International Bureau should it choose to develop a feedback service in the future.
 Feedback provided during the pilot has proved useful for ISAs and helps improve the quality of work produced by them during the international phase.

-17. If any ISA would like to participate, or obtain more information about the pilot, please e-mail Andrew Bushell at andrew.bushell@ipo.gov.uk.
+18. If any ISA would like to participate, or obtain more information about the pilot, please e-mail Andrew Bushell at andrew.bushell@ipo.gov.uk.
+The UKIPO remains flexible in how the pilot progresses and are happy to work with ISAs so they get the most from their participation.